 Down to Smolyan

 After a cold night in the Perelik hut (frost) Hristo took us down along a path that had been blocked by fallen trees in September 2015.
 Two years later the path was slightly overgrown but cleared of fallen trees.
-We moved slowly because we kept picking edible mushrooms, moreover the eco-trail Waterfall Canyoon is very photogenic.
+We moved slowly because we kept picking edible mushrooms, moreover, the eco-trail Waterfall Canyon is very photogenic.
 Our hostess Milena made some very tasty dishes with the mushrooms we found.

 On our fifth hiking day led us past a youth camp from the organization Fun in the Mountain.
 Our final destination of this day was Polkovnik Serafimovo, the beautiful Villa Kati.
 The following day has caused me quite some blood and sweat trying to reach hotel Izvora in Srednogortsi.
 Two years ago we almost got stuck in huge blackberry bushes and came in just before dark.
-We had learned our lesson and hit the road about five kilometres before Srednogortsi and called a taxi.
+We had learned our lesson and hit the road about five kilometers before Srednogortsi and called a taxi.

 Up to Shadeetsa changing of the guides